BallAerospace/COSMOS/INSTALL.md

 ## Start_Dev

-Use if you want to have more tools about what cosmos is doing.
-This will also build and run fluentd, opendistro elastic, opendistro kibana, prometheus, grafana.
+This will run setup and start Cosmos but also build and run fluentd, opendistro elastic, opendistro kibana, prometheus, grafana.
 The memory footprint of these containers can cause some computers to not run Cosmos.

 ### Windows